 Researches methods and potential funding sources for implementation

 The final product will include strategies, the prioritization methodology, and an outline of the process for residents to initiate requests.

 Overview of the Program:

-Develop a clear and transparent process for addressing complaints, identifying the best way to fix the issue, and outlining when and how changes will be made
+A clear and transparent process for addressing complaints, identifying the best way to fix the issue, and outlining when and how changes will be made

-Develop a catalog of safety measures to address specific types of problems including guidelines for how to best apply different safety measures
+A catalog of safety measures to address specific types of problems including guidelines for how to best apply different safety measures

-Develop a way to prioritize citizen requests to address speeding, cut-through traffic, and other safety issues in their neighborhoods
+A process to prioritize citizen requests to address speeding, cut-through traffic, and other safety issues in their neighborhoods

 An interactive process that allows the city to quickly respond to citizen requests and track the status of requests on a quarterly basis

 Provides Citrus Heights residents with tools to promote safety in their neighborhoods

 For questions about the program, please contact the General Services Department at 916-727-4770.